pmccolgan/Twitter-API-Simple-Console-Demo/README.md

 #Twitter API Simple Console Demo

-Simple console application to use the TweetSharp package (https://github.com/danielcrenna/tweetsharp) to read a user's timeline.
+Simple console application to use the TweetSharp package (https://github.com/danielcrenna/tweetsharp) to tweet and read a user's timeline.
 Toyed with the idea of doing all the authentication through REST (no package) but felt it was overkill after looking through this excellent guide: http://www.i-avington.com/Posts/Post/making-a-twitter-oauth-api-call-using-c

 To use set up application credentials (this will produce an API key and secret and an access token and secret): https://dev.twitter.com/